Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

 \subsubsection{Interview 2}

-During the second interview of this study, Cleopatra is encouraged by her social sphere to advocate for changes in teaching practices, which leads to some growth in her professional sphere and makes her feel empowered in her personal development arena.
+During the second interview of this study, Cleopatra's growth in her social domain encourages her to advocate for changes in teaching practices in her classroom, which leads to growth in her professional domain and makes her feel empowered in her personal domain.
+During this phase, among the most salient members of her context are the course director and students.

-Cleopatra tries to engage with the decision maker to initiate different student-centered teaching practices and modify the use of some of their newest in-class activities: \begin{quote} \textit{``I really wanted to do that [get rid of Project-Based Learning activities, PBLs] this semester, and I had kind of the approval of the course director to do it on a here-and-there kind of a basis, not ``no PBLs and you replace them with tutorials," but maybe one or two, maybe three, we could do that.''} \end{quote} She reiterates the idea of continuing to collaborate with course colleagues, which showcases the central role of these constant and regular interactions to her development in her social sphere: \begin{quote} \textit{ ``Every two-ish weeks we had what we call a ‘course meeting' where all the teachers from 110 regular [...] and we would talk about [class content related to teaching practices].''} \end{quote} Cleopatra also discusses how she uses what she got from the New Faculty Workshop for Physics and Astronomy to supplement her teaching and create good clicker questions for students: \begin{quote} \textit{ ``I was borrowing pieces [from ranking tasks book from AAPT workshop] when I wanted a good clicker question, a good solid one, I would flip through the book and go, ‘Oh yeah, I like that, but I'm going to change it in this way and add it to my slides and have it as a clicker'.''} \end{quote}
+Along her trajectory within her professional domain, Cleopatra tries to find new best practices to implement, which is partially supported by the course director - a member who is part of the hierarchical structure of her institution that she described in her first interview.
+Hence, she feels empowered to make changes, a feature of her personal domain that is consistent with her desire to become a better instructor.
+Specifically, Cleopatra tries to engage with the course director to initiate different student-centered teaching practices and modify the use of some of their newest in-class activities: \begin{quote} \textit{``I really wanted to do that [replace Project-Based Learning activities, PBLs] this semester, and I had kind of the approval of the course director to do it on a here-and-there kind of a basis, not ``no PBLs and you replace them with tutorials," but maybe one or two, maybe three, we could do that.''} \end{quote}

+Cleopatra also discusses how her past experience with NFW continues to support her growth in her professional domain.
+In the following excerpt, she shares how she uses what she got from NFW to supplement her teaching and create good clicker questions for students: \begin{quote} \textit{ ``I was borrowing pieces [from ranking tasks book from AAPT workshop] when I wanted a good clicker question, a good solid one, I would flip through the book and go, ‘Oh yeah, I like that, but I'm going to change it in this way and add it to my slides and have it as a clicker'.''} \end{quote}

+In parallel, within her social domain, she reiterates the idea of continuing to collaborate with course colleagues, which showcases the central role of these constant and regular interactions to her trajectory in her social domain and her desire to continue negotiate classroom practices, a continuous characteristic of her professional domain.